leolnchaves/i6-website/public/content/page-solutions-en.md

 - Campaign Audience Refinement
 - Lead Activation Strategy

-**Business Results:** Maximizes ROI by targeting the right customer at the right time.
+**Business Results:** Maximize ROI by targeting and impacting the right customer, at the right time, with the right product.

 ---